-"The Poet as Conjurer: Magic and Literary Theory in Late Antiquity," in Magic and Divination in the Ancient World, vol. 2, ed.
-Leda Ciraolo and Jonathan Seidel (Leiden: Brill, 2001), pp. 119-31.
+“The Poet as Conjurer: Magic and Literary Theory in Late Antiquity,” in Leda Ciraolo and Jonathan Seidel, eds., Magic and Divination in the Ancient World, Ancient Magic and Divintation (Leiden: Brill, 2001), 119–31.

-"Speech Acts and the Stakes of Hellenism in Iamblichus, De Mysteriis 7," in Magic and Ritual in the Ancient World, ed.
-Paul Mirecki and Marvin Meyer, Religions of the Graeco-Roman World Series (Leiden: Brill, 2001), pp. 289-303.
+“Speech Acts and the Stakes of Hellenism in Iamblichus, De Mysteriis 7,” in Paul Mirecki and Marvin Meyer, eds., Magic and Ritual in the Ancient World, Religions of the Graeco-Roman World Series (Leiden: Brill, 2001), 289–303.

-"At the Limits of Mimesis: Reading Symbolically in Late Antiquity and Beyond," in Mimesis: Studien zur literarischen Representation, ed.
-Bernhard F. Scholz (Basel: A. Francke Verlag, 1998), pp. 149-64.
+“At the Limits of Mimesis: Reading Symbolically in Late Antiquity and Beyond,” in Bernhard F. Scholz, ed., Mimesis: Studien zur literarischen Representation (Basel: A. Francke Verlag, 1998), 149–64.

-"Allegory, Aenigma, and Anti-Mimesis: A Struggle Against Aristotelian Literary Theory" in Greek Literary Theory after Aristotle , ed.
-J. G. J. Abbenes, S. R. Slings, and I. Sluiter, (Amsterdam: Vrije University Press, 1995), pp. 215-34.
+“Allegory, Aenigma, and Anti–Mimesis: A Struggle against Aristotelian Literary Theory” in J. G. J. Abbenes, S. R. Slings, and I. Sluiter, eds., Greek Literary Theory after Aristotle (Amsterdam: Vrije University Press, 1995), 215–34.

-Review of François Guillaumont, Le De diuinatione de Cicéron et les theories antiques de la divination (Brussells: Éditions Latomus, 2006) and D. Wardle, Cicero: On Divination, Book 1, Clarendon Ancient History Series (Oxford: Oxford University Press,2006), Classical Review 60.2.
+Review of Franćois Guillaumont, Le De diuinatione de Cicéron et les theories antiques de la divination (Brussells: Éditions Latomus, 2006) and D. Wardle, Cicero: On Divination, Book 1, Clarendon Ancient History Series (Oxford: Oxford University Press, 2006), in Classical Review 60.2 (2010): 436–38.

-Review of Dan Cohn-Sherbok and John M. Court, eds., Religious Diversity in the Graeco-Roman World: A Survey of Recent Scholarhip (Sheffield, England: Sheffield Academic Press, 2001), in Journal of Roman Studies 94 (2004):214-16.
+Review of Dan Cohn–Sherbok and John M. Court, eds., Religious Diversity in the Graeco–Roman World: A Survey of Recent Scholarship (Sheffield, England: Sheffield Academic Press, 2001), in Journal of Roman Studies 94 (2004): 214–16.